Updates or rant? Updates or rant? Which shall I choose…?

 Gastric bypass is to me as Antabuse is to an alcoholic.
 My stomach will go from being the size of a football to that of a EGG.
 I will be forced to take small sips of water, small bites of food – the right food – for the rest of my days.
 I will lose these 100 pounds, yes, but I will be forced to view food as a tool of survival, not as a coping skill.
 Eating sugar will likely cause me great distress due to dumping syndrome*.
 I’m okay with that.
 Something has to give, y’all because I’m tired of feeling like this.
 My back aches.
 My feet hurt.
 My A1C is not good – I’m pre-diabetic now.
 My cholesterol is high.
 My waistline is higher.
 It hurts to move (what was that about exercise?).
 I clearly don’t know how to eat sugar in small amounts and I don’t know how to control myself despite years of trying.
 I will make myself do it through biological means to save my life.

-My mom’s mom?
+My mom’s dad?
 Died from atherosclerosis officially, but went through 4 years of ESRD* on dialysis before the dementia hit.
 You know what causes the renal failure?
 Diabetes from obesity later in life.

-My mom’s dad?
+My mom’s mom?
 Died from a sudden heart attack.
 Had to buy an extra-large casket.
-He almost didn’t fit in the crypt.
-He was known for eating wild game.
-His typical breakfast consisted of scrambled eggs (cooked in bacon grease), grits, biscuits and gravy, sausage and bacon.
+She almost didn’t fit in the crypt.
+She was known for eating wild game.
+Her typical breakfast consisted of scrambled eggs (cooked in bacon grease), grits, biscuits and gravy, sausage and bacon.
 On the fucking daily.
-Oh, and he was an insulin-dependent diabetic.
+Oh, and she was an insulin-dependent diabetic.

 My dad’s mom?
 Fucking anomaly.
 She’s had 5 heart attacks, 3 stents in her heart, is morbidly obese and is diabetic.